cewing/codefellows_f2_python/source/session06.rst

   The general case of a instance -- really any value (in Python anyway)

 attribute
-  Something that belongs to an object (or class): generally thought of as a variable, or single object, as opposed to a
+  Something that belongs to an object (or class): generally thought of as a variable, or single object, as opposed to a ...

 method
   A function that belongs to a class

 .. nextslide::

+.. rst-class:: center

     Note that in python, functions are first class objects, so a method *is* an attribute

 ==============